Ask Celes: How Are You Earning Money When You Don’t Have a Job?

 While he’s my good friend, he’s pretty much unaware of what I’m doing at PE, save for the things I tell him about it.

 During our meet-up, we talked about the high cost of living in London compared to Singapore.
 Loosely speaking, things here are priced about the same as in Singapore, except that it’s in pounds – meaning it’s about twice as expensive to live here.
-I also told him the rent I am paying here, to which he exclaimed: “How are you getting the money to pay all of that?”
+(Update 2015: I wrote this in 2011, based on my sentiments of Singapore in the 2000s.
+The cost of living has since risen quite a fair bit in Singapore, so there’s no longer such a big cost difference living in SG vs. London.)
+I also told him the rent that I am paying here, to which he exclaimed, “How are you getting the money to pay all of that?”

 I threw him a weird look before saying: “You do know that I’m running a business and have been doing that for the past 2-3 years with growing results, right?”